After quiet free agency, Yankees open vs. Trevor Story, Red Sox

 Once the lockout ended, fans of the New York Yankees wondered if a major name in free agency would join a team that flamed out in the wild-card game at Fenway Park.

-After an offseason that frustrated many fans, the Yankees get underway Thursday afternoon when they host the Boston Red Sox in the opener of a three-game series.
+After an offseason that frustrated many fans, the Yankees will get the 2022 season started Friday afternoon when they host the Boston Red Sox in the opener of a three-game series.

+Their Opening Day game was rescheduled from Thursday because of a forecast of inclement weather in New York.

 “I think we’re a better team right now than we were at any points of last year,” Yankees manager Aaron Boone said.
 “I would say, yes, a more complete team, but it’s April 3.
 So that’s great and all, we have to go do it.”